Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Introduction

-Different from the existing flatness-aware optimization methods which are designed to search for flat minima in a given loss surface (i.e., based on the original training data), we propose to flatten the loss surface by generating new mixup data - an approach that is orthogonal to the existing flatness-aware solvers.
-Specifically, we propose to learn the policy of generating instance weights such that the resultant loss surface based on the mixture of original and generated data is flatter.
-This method can be considered as providing a flatter loss surface for the optimizer to explore, increasing the chance of covering the test optima.
-Using it jointly with a flatness-aware optimizer further enhances performance, as will be illustrated later.
-In addition to the flatness-aware learning objective for the generation policy, we further impose an auxiliary adversarial loss to constrain that the generated data conform to a prior distribution for regularization purpose.\
+The generated mixup data is expected to encourage the learning of a more generalizable model.
+Hence, we propose to learn the two key components of our weight generation policy, i.e., the gradient-based compatibility scores and the extent of extrapolation, towards flatter minima of the classifier.
+A flat minimum is defined as a region in the loss surface where the loss varies slowly with changes in model parameters \citep{hochreiter1997flat}.
+Existing flatness-aware optimization methods \citep{hochreiter1997flat,chaudhari2019entropy,foret2020sharpness,izmailov2018averaging,guo2022stochastic} aim to search for flat minima in a given loss surface (i.e., based on the original training data).
+Orthogonal to these approaches, we propose flattening the loss surface that the optimizer can explore.
+That is, we propose to learn the weight generation policy such that the resultant loss surface based on the mixture of the original and generated data is flatter.
+By flattening and widening the potential region the optimizer can explore, we avoid overfitting to the source domains and increase the likelihood of covering the target optima.
+As will be shown later, applying our approach together with an existing flatness-aware optimizer (one that seeks flatter minima on a given loss surface) further enhances performance.
+In addition to the flatness-aware objective, we further impose an auxiliary adversarial loss to constrain that the generated data does not deviate too much from a prior distribution as a mild regularization to prevent over-extrapolation.\

-To summarize, we propose a \textbf{F}latness-aware \textbf{G}radient-based \textbf{Mix}up (FGMix) method which performs mixup with instance weights based on gradient similarity.
-A learnable similarity function is optimized towards generating a flatter loss surface for better generalization and encouraged to conform to a prior to avoid over-extrapolation.
-Through extensive experiments, we validate the efficacy of various designs of FGMix quantitatively and qualitatively, and show that FGMix achieves the state-of-the-art performance on the DomainBed benchmark. \
+To summarize, we propose a \textbf{F}latness-aware \textbf{G}radient-based \textbf{Mix}up (FGMix) method that performs mixup with gradient-based instance weights and post-processing to enable extrapolation.
+The learnable weight generation policy is optimized to produce a flatter loss surface for better generalization and is loosely constrained to match a prior to avoid over-extrapolation.
+Through extensive experiments, we validate the efficacy of various designs of FGMix quantitatively and qualitatively and show that FGMix achieves state-of-the-art performance on the DomainBed benchmark. \